Selective Sign-Determining Multiple Confidence Intervals with FCR Control

 The MQC interval is obtained as the convex hull of $\{ \theta: y \in A_{MQC}(\theta) \}$.
 Inverting the family of acceptance regions in~\eqref{eq:mqc-ar} is more complicated than it is for the QC acceptance regions because we need to distinguish between three cases (i) $0 < \psi \leq \psi_1$ (ii) $\psi_1 < \psi \leq \psi_2$ and (iii) $\psi_2 < \psi$.
 Here

-From a practical point of view, however, at least when $f$ is the standard Normal density, $\psi_1$ tends to be very close to $1$.
-For example, when $f$ is the standard Normal density and $\alpha = 0.1$, $\psi_1 > 0.999$, and it is even closer to 1 for smaller $\alpha$.
+From a practical point of view, however, at least when $f$ is the standard normal density, $\psi_1$ tends to be very close to $1$.
+For example, when $f$ is the standard normal density and $\alpha = 0.1$, $\psi_1 > 0.999$, and it is even closer to 1 for smaller $\alpha$.
 This means that for typical, small values of $\alpha$, unless $\psi$ is chosen extremely close to $1$, we are in case (i) above.
-For clarity we present here the confidence bounds for the first case only, and defer the other two cases to the appendix.
+For clarity we present here the confidence bounds for the first case only; a full specification of the CI, which includes the other two cases, is provided in the Supplementary Material.
 Hence, for $0 < \psi \leq \psi_1$, the convex hull of $\{ \theta: y \in A_{MQC}(\theta) \}$ is given by

 with $\calC(-y;\alpha) = -\calC(y;\alpha)$.
 In~\eqref{eq:mqc-ci-1} $g^{-1}(t)$ is well defined since $g$ is strictly increasing to $\infty$ on $-\cbar + \calphahalf < t$, and in particular on $\ctilde < t$.
 The assumption that $f$ is unimodal (and symmetric) ensures that \eqref{eq:mqc-ci-1} is indeed the convex hull of $\{\theta: y\in A_{QC}(\theta)\}$.